Process Analysis - Bottleneck

 Process Analysis – Bottleneck

 The Process Analysis – Bottleneck page allows you to perform a detailed analysis of a specific process, helping you identify where time is being spent, which activities may be causing delays, and how process performance varies across versions.
-Please note that this analysis only takes into account successfully terminated instances, disregarding active and canceled instances.
+Please note that this analysis can be filtered using the Process state filter (process instance state).

 You can analyze a specific process by selecting:

-Once your selections are made, all visuals and metrics on the page will automatically adjust to reflect the chosen process, version, and timeframe.
+Once your selections are made, all visuals and metrics on the page will automatically adjust to reflect the chosen process, version, timeframe and process state.

 BPMN Heatmap